 When making my decisions I look for 100% natural & preferably organic ingredients.
 The ingredients list should contain the natural botanical & essential oils names.
 Cosmetics that I have in my little makeup bowl right now come from (in no special order); W3ll People, Vapour Beauty, Ilia Beauty, Sappho and Living Libations.

-My Top Two Skincare Favorites
+Top Two Skincare Products

 My daily regime does not typically involve makeup.
 The skincare products that I do use every day come from Living Libations, a Canadian Company.
-Their Roseglow Lover Lips is my favorite lip product.
+Their Roseglow Lover Lips is my favourite lip product.
 Moisturizing with a hint of color.
 I have quite a few of these for keeping my lips moisturized when working outdoors.